Charlotte Surkin is Professional Voice Trainer and Vocologist currently teaching at:

 - Marymount Manhattan College, New York, New York

-- The Filomen D’Agostino M. Greenberg Music School of Lighthouse Guild, New York, New York (for the blind and visually impaired)
+- The Filomen D’Agostino M. Greenberg Music School, New York, New York (for the blind and visually impaired)

 Charlotte Surkin gave a lecture at the Conference at the International College Music Society (CMS) in Sydney, Australia in the summer of 2017.
 Her topic was “Teaching Singing to Students who are Blind and Visually Impaired”.